What is it?

 Reason to choose it...

 You'll get no disruption to the output picture when a switch takes place.
-It will correct for any timing difference between the two inputs, thanks to the framestore synchroniser plus the ability to delay the earliest arriving input by up to ten frames.
+It will correct for any timing difference between the two inputs, thanks to the framestore synchronisers plus the ability to delay the earliest arriving input by up to ten frames – with another 60 frames available for those longer delays.
 You can select from ten fault conditions to automatically trigger a switch, or you can switch it manually.
 The fact you can use it with IP, SDI or both makes it perfect for any installation – including giving you the easiest upgrade to IP.
 It's dual channel to save you money.
 Plus it's future-proof – when this functionality is no longer required you can get a different app for your MARBLE-V1 hardware.

 You need a switch you can rely on to always give you a disruption-free output in your IP or SDI installation – whether for your planned maintenance switches, or as a very sophisticated auto changeover switch where you want to specify the fault conditions that will auto-trigger the switch.

 Try out the M-SAFESWITCH-2 VisionWeb GUI (opens in new window) – you'll see how easy it is to operate the M-SAFESWITCH-2 app from your web browser, while exploring the full functionality of the product.

 This software-based platform makes it easy for us to add additional features to the M-SAFESWITCH-2 to solve the particular problem you've got - and make your IP or SDI do exactly what you want.
 Just get in touch!

 We would be very happy to answer any questions you've got about the M-SAFESWITCH-2.
 Either send us an e-mail or get an immediate response by speaking to us now on our Live Chat...

 - What do I order?